 Liquid Grounds consists of a series of glass objects and a silent video film.

 In the video film the same glass objects become reanimated, and as if viewed through a microscope they appear as living microorganisms singly, in groups, or in pairs, drifting in and out in front of a vast black background.
-The film is structured into chapters each titled with a number reminiscent of some kind of educational science film.
-An archeology of a specific, familiar place is transferred and transformed into something abstract, which then eventually spreads into different looking unicellular organisms such as blood cells, bacteria, unicellular fungi, or alien planets.
+The film is divided into chapters, each titled with a number, which resembles a typical educational science film, which delves into the dimensions of the micro and macrocosm.
+In Liquid Grounds an archeology of a specific, familiar place is transferred and transformed into something abstract, which then eventually spreads into some kind of unicellular organisms such as blood cells, bacteria, unicellular fungi, or also alien looking moons and planets.

 All movements of the objects were filmed completely manually with a floating light box on a water tank.

 making silicon molds of wooden floor at my home in Amsterdam Noord